weyoss/redis-smq-common/docs/README.md

 ###### Parameters

 - `redis` *(object): Optional.* Redis client parameters.
 If not provided the `redis` client would be used by default.
 - `redis.client` *(string): Optional.* Redis client name.
-Can be either `ERedisConfigClient.IOREDIS`,`ERedisConfigClient.REDIS`, or `ERedisConfigClient.REDIS_V4`.
+Can be either `ERedisConfigClient.IOREDIS` or `ERedisConfigClient.REDIS`.
 - `redis.options` *(object): Optional.* Redis client options.

   - See https://github.com/luin/ioredis/blob/v4/API.md#new-redisport-host-options for `ioredis` options.
-  - See https://github.com/redis/node-redis/tree/v3.1.2#options-object-properties for `redis` options.
-  - See https://github.com/redis/node-redis/blob/master/docs/client-configuration.md for `redis_v4` options.
+  - See https://github.com/redis/node-redis/blob/master/docs/client-configuration.md for `node-redis` options.

 ### Logs